 - tinned chopped tomatoes: or you can make your own by squishing very ripe juicy tomatoes by hand.

-- dry white wine: can be substituted with water, stock or water mixed with a tbsp of lemon or white wine vinegar (this replicates the sharpness of the wine).
+- dry white wine: can be substituted with water, stock or water mixed with a tablespoon of lemon or white wine vinegar (this replicates the sharpness of the wine).

 - king prawns: cooked or raw, defrosted if frozen, we like to use fully prepared prawns that have been deveined and tailed.

 - feta: can be substituted with Cotija cheese or a cheaper salad cheese alternative.

 - parsley: finely chopped, used to garnish.
 You may use other fresh herbs, like dill or fresh thyme.

 But Wait: Isn’t Saganaki Meant To Have Ouzo In It?